-The Sanctuary has been preparing itself for some time to be ready for the reintroduction of species that have been lost in this region over the last 200 years or more.
-The release of tīeke signifies a new stage and importance in the development of the Sanctuary for conservation of plant and animal species.
-This is because it has been recognised that we have the necessary infrastructure and done due diligence to ensure these species have the best possible chance of thriving and increasing in numbers.
-This opens the way to more reintroductions, such as tuatara, kaka, kakariki and kiwi.
+The Sanctuary has been preparing itself for some time to be ready for the translocation and reintroduction of tīeke and many other species that have been lost in this region over the last 200 years or more.
+The release of tīeke signals a new stage in the development of the Sanctuary for conservation of plant and animal species.
+It has been recognised, by the Department of Conservation, local iwi and others, that we have the necessary bio-security policies, procedures, infrastructure and technical expertise to ensure reintroduced species have the best possible chance of thriving and increasing in numbers.
+This opens the way to further reintroductions of species, such as tuatara, kaka, kakariki and kiwi and others.

 Establishment is achieved when a population has become self-sustaining.
 Depending on the release environment and species involved, this may take several years and may require multiple follow-up translocations to ensure that the population is large enough, and has sufficient genetic diversity, for long-term stability.

-Once the birds are released, retaining the biosecurity of the Sanctuary will be essential.
-This includes maintaining the integrity of the fence, rapid and effective responses to breaches and detections and continuing regular Sanctuary-wide pest surveys.
+Once the birds are released, maintaining the biosecurity predator-free status of the Sanctuary will be essential.
+This includes maintaining the integrity of the fence, rapid and effective responses to breaches, ongoing monitoring to detect predator incursions and continuing regular Sanctuary-wide pest surveys.
 While this is already being done, there will have to be greater vigilance from now on.

 The translocation process